junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "If the Angels break in and send me back again, that might be the last thing I'd ever hear about Amy ever again," Rory says as if it's obvious.
 "So yeah, I want to know as much about her as I still can.
 The memory would be all I ever have."

 "What's the matter with you two?"
-Dean sighs, staring at the young man with a stubborn yet eager look in his eyes.
+Dean sighs, staring at the young man that has a stubborn yet eager look in his eyes.
 "She said she loved you, more than anything," he tells him dutifully.

 Rory's eyes brighten up like the Sun rising from the horizon.
 "She said that?"